rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 These extensions are also useful and recommended, although they apply to more specific scenarios than the more general-use extensions listed in the previous section

+## MULTISEARCH, RFC 7377

+This extension adds a new command (ESEARCH, not to be confused with the ESEARCH capability) which can search multiple mailboxes at once.
+This makes searches both faster and more efficient.
+Without multisearch, searching multiple mailboxes will require the client pipeline a series of SELECT and SEARCH command.
+Combining these into as single command may also permit the server to perform a much more efficient search.

 ## NOTIFY, RFC 5465